Actify

 Ongoing

-By now you have 2 async activities and 1 live virtual activity running.
-Apply the 70/20/10 framework: keep async as the backbone (70%), run the live virtual session biweekly or monthly (20%), and plan one intentional in-person gathering per quarter (10%).
-Track remote vs. in-office participation rates separately — if they diverge by more than 15 percentage points, the activity isn't hybrid-friendly and needs redesign.
+You now have 2 async activities and 1 live virtual cadence running.
+Apply 70/20/10: async as backbone (70%), live virtual biweekly or monthly (20%), one intentional in-person gathering per quarter (10%).
+Track remote vs. in-office participation rates separately — a gap over 15 percentage points means the activity isn't hybrid-friendly and needs a redesign.

 Monthly tracking template